bbc/newslabs-io/mid/README.md

 - tsc: To build the server-side application.
 This will be output into `dist/api`.

 Note that webpack uses a different tsconfig file than tsc does.

+#### test
+The `npm test` script runs one command:
+- mocha: To run the unit tests for the server-side application.